vbackend/visual-backend/CONTRIBUTIONS.md

 ## Improving the docs

 We welcome you to improve our documentation.
-Our current documentation is found [here](https://github.com/vbackend/visual-backend/docs)
+Our current documentation is found [here](https://github.com/vbackend/visual-backend/tree/main/docs)

 Everything is written in Markdown.
-To contribute to the documentation, simply clone the repo, open a new branch and edit the documentation (under the docs folder), then commit your changes and make a pull request.
+To contribute to the documentation, simply fork & clone the repo, open a new branch and edit the documentation (under the docs folder), then commit your changes and make a pull request.

 Feel free to add documentation for a new section, but think about opening an issue first to discuss whether the new section will be accepted, before working on it.